Introduction: Stocks and Bonds – Why Understanding Matters

 Step 1: Define Your Goals

-Are you investing for retirement, a house, or financial independence?
-Your time horizon and risk tolerance will shape your portfolio.
+Decide whether you’re investing for retirement, a home, or financial freedom.
+Your time horizon and risk tolerance will determine your strategy.

 Step 2: Choose an Asset Allocation